wp-hooks/wordpress-core-hooks/readme.md

-# wp-hooks
+# WordPress Hooks Reference

-WordPress core actions and filters in machine-readable JSON format.
+All the actions and filters from WordPress core in machine-readable JSON format.

 ## Installation